Minutes of Meeting Example, Sample, Elements, Types & Advantages or Importance of Meeting Minutes.

 Next Meeting

-According to today’s meeting decision, our next meeting will hold on Tuesday, 5th November 2019, at 3 pm in the same venue.
+According to today's meeting decision, our next meeting will be held on Tuesday, 5th November 2019, at 3 pm in the same venue.

 Submitted by